 - 2011:

-- The Tigres de Aragua cut Azoategui's lead in the Venezuelan League finals to 2 games to 1 with an 8 - 4 win.
-Wilson Ramos gets the key hit, a tie-breaking three-run homer in the 7th inning; Ramos goes 3 for 5 with 2 runs scored and 4 RBI in the game.
+- The Tigres de Aragua cut Anzoategui's lead in the Venezuelan League finals to two games to one with an 8 - 4 win.
+Wilson Ramos gets the key hit, a tie-breaking three-run homer in the 7th inning; Ramos goes 3 for 5 with two runs scored and four RBI in the game.

 - Desperate for pitching, the Yankees sign veteran Bartolo Colon, who did not pitch in the majors last year, to a minor league contract.
 He will be given a chance to make the team out of spring training after playing well in the Dominican League this winter, and will prove a godsend when Phil Hughes goes down with an injury early in the season.